onequbit/PowerShellStuff/README.md

 # PowerShellStuff
-just a collection of PowerShell scripts
+just a collection of PowerShell scripts and notes